 - Store your bike in the right conditions

-Much like any other vehicle or appliance, a bike needs to be taken care of well, in order to properly serve its purpose to you.
-A big part of caring for your bicycle is the way you store it when it’s not in use.
-So, next time you store your bike remember that:
+Much like any other vehicle or appliance, a bike needs to be taken care of well to properly serve its purpose to you.
+A big part of caring for your bicycle is how you store it when it’s not in use.
+So, next time you store your bike, remember that:

 - Wall hooks and mounts can be very efficient for storing your bike both in your apartment and other closed areas, such as garages and sheds.

 - Bike covers and outside storage boxes will provide your bicycle with the protection it needs from harsh weather conditions.